nik25091/lastcv/cv.md

 4. html, css, js, react, git;
 5.
 6. I study myself, there is no experience in passing tests and courses.
 So I want to take the rsschool course completely.
+7. Lectures CS50, htmlacademy, learnjs
+8. I had a little practice of English.
+Only communication at the university and on travel.